 Deploy Folding Table of contents

-Fruit is one of the most -dense, healthful foods that people can eat.
+Fruit is one of the most nutrient-dense, healthful foods that people can eat.
 It is full of vitamins, minerals, and antioxidants, and it provides numerous other benefits to people’s overall health.
 One of the best things about fruit is that it can help people meet the recommended daily intake of fruits and vegetables.
 Eating only fruit can provide the nutrients, fiber, and other healthful benefits that people need to stay healthy.
 In this article, we’ll take a closer look at how eating only fruit can help fulfill the recommended daily intake of fruits and vegetables.

 Discovering the Benefits of Eating Only Fruit

 In general, the benefits of eating only fruit are significant.
 Fruit provides people with a wide range of vitamins, minerals, and other nutrients.
-Additionally, it is a good source of fiber, which can help support and regularity.
+Additionally, it is a good source of fiber, which can help support healthy digestion and regularity.
 Eating only fruit can also help people to control their weight, as it is low in fat and calories.
-Furthermore, it can provide a great energy boost and a of fullness.
+Furthermore, it can provide a great energy boost and a feeling of fullness.
 Eating fruit also helps to improve people’s mental and emotional health, as it is full of antioxidants, which can help reduce stress levels.

 Uncovering the Benefits of Eating Fruits and Vegetables